Piano Sonata No. 30 (Beethoven): Analysis

-First movement
+I. Vivace ma non troppo — Adagio espressivo

 The first movement reflects the strong interest that Beethoven developed during this period in structures in which contrasting sections are included parenthetically.
 The same tendency is manifest in the Missa Solemnis, composed at almost the same time, and in the piano sonatas following this one.
 A quiet, lyrical, rapid Vivace first theme is contrasted, after only eight bars, with a forte and Adagio second theme full of arpeggios.
 Even from a purely harmonic point of view, the contrast between the clear major in the first part and the extremely tense diminished seventh chords in the second could hardly be more obvious.

 Bar 8 does not complete the cadence in the dominant (B major) that was conventional when progressing to the second subject in sonata-allegro form.
 Bars 9–15 continue to avoid the cadence, which only appears in bar 15.
 Charles Rosen and others analyse the first movement as being in sonata form, in which the two opening sections form the first and second subjects, and bars 66 to the end as a coda.

 Richard Rosenberg confirms the three-part structure of sonata form, but cannot identify any thematic duality within the exposition.
 Rather, he sees a correspondence between the upper voices of the Vivace and the Adagio together with the bass of the Vivace on the one hand (E–D♯–C♯–B–A–G♯–B–E) and the middle voice in the left hand of the Adagio on the other (D♯–E–F♯–G♯–A–C♯–D♯–E).

 Jürgen Uhde and Richard Rosenberg point out a similarity between the opening theme of the present sonata and that of the Vivace movement of the Sonata in G major, Op.
 79.

-Second movement
+II.
+Prestissimo

 The stormy Prestissimo in E minor has been described as one of Beethoven's most tuneful Prestissimo movements.

 This movement is in Sonatina form, although the usual contrast between the first subject (E minor) and the second subject (B minor) is completely absent here because of the nature of the thematic material.

-Third movement
+III.
+Gesangvoll, mit innigster Empfindung

 This movement consists of a theme with six variations of differing character and piano technique.